bain3/pronotepy/docs/source/api/exceptions.rst

 Exceptions
 ==========
 This section documents all exceptions that pronotepy intentionally raises.
-All of them extend the :class:`.PronoteAPIError` exception
+All of them extend the :class:`.PronoteAPIError` exception.

 ------------------------------------------------------------------